Dead Sea natural wonder

 Masada

-Masada, which is a UNESCO World Heritage site, is an ancient fortress that is stacked on a plateau near the Dead Sea.
-Remaining as the fruit of the victory of the last Jewish Revolution against the Roman Empire, the site is still known for its historical significance.
-People can use the means of transport to ascend to the top to have the possibility of observing panoramas and the lost history of the site or just hike the trail quite easily.
+Masada, a UNESCO World Heritage site, is an ancient fortress on a plateau near the Dead Sea.
+The site is still renowned for its historical significance, having been the fruit of the last Jewish Revolution’s victory against the Roman Empire.
+People can use the means of transport to ascend to the top to observe panoramas and the lost history of the site, or hike the trail quite readily.

 Qumran Caves